Three of these at 2am while nursing. Standing up. No plate. Zero regrets.

 Pour this flaxseed mixture into the wet ingredient base from Step 2 and stir until fully incorporated, scraping down the sides of the bowl to ensure nothing gets missed.

-Step 4: Combine Dry Ingredients Into the Wet Mix
+Step 4: Stir In Dry Ingredients

 - dry ingredient mixture from Step 1